DeanDodds/milestoneprojectone/README.md

 5. i clicked save
 6. after a feew minutes the site was live and the link to the published web site is generated [link](https://deandodds.github.io/milestoneprojectone/)

+## Making a local clone
+You can clone a Github repository to your local computer by following these steps
+1. On GitHub.com, navigate the repository page
+2. Above the list of files click on the Code dropdown menu
+3. select the download zip file
+4. once the files have downloaded you can extract them form the zip file and run them on your local environment

+You can see more information on making local clones [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)

+## Forking the GitHub Repositary

+##